 Artful Man is a subject matter expert on personality types, that’s his calling and he’s damn good at it.
 We all have our personalities, but more and more people are trying to claim a personality which isn’t their’s and the consequences are becoming more and more disastrous.

-This is the first of a three part series which was 100% inspired by the discussion between Mark Baxter and The Artful Man which can be found here.
-I listened to this Podcast on the ride into work and at three separate points I hit pause and the three posts you will read immediately wrote themselves.
+This piece was 100% inspired by a discussion between Mark Baxter and The Artful Man which has since been deleted.
+I listened to their Podcast on the ride into work and was absolutely blown away.

-With the credit for the inspiration out of the way, I present to you Post #1.
+With the credit for the inspiration out of the way, let’s get to the meat.

 We are living in an age where you can be anything you want to be.
 You can be a pilot, an astronaut, a Navy SEAL, a bodybuilder, and you can do it all from the comfort of your basement; thank you internet.